Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 On default a `display: flex` container will display the `flex item` using the property `flex-direction: row` this indicates that each flex item will be placed along a single row and have thier borders shrunken if necessary to fit all items along the same axis.

-`flex-container`s take into account the `flex-items` natural width.
+`flex-containers` take into account the `flex-items` natural width.

 `flex-container` does not prioritize evenly distributing space to it's children proportionally, if it can shrink one down further according to its natural width, it will.